Schindler forms robotics research collaboration with Council of Tall Buildings and Urban Habitat.

 Schindler and the Council of Tall Buildings and Urban Habitat (CTBUH) have signed a two-year partnership agreement, focusing on research into robotics and automation processes in the construction of tall buildings.
 CTBUH is a non-profit organization that facilitates the exchange of knowledge on tall buildings.

-The research will enable academic and industry experts to explore together with Schindler researchers the application of robotic technologies – used in R.I.S.E – to enhance the quality and speed of construction while maintaining safety on sites.
+The research will enable academic and industry experts to explore together with Schindler researchers the application of robotic technologies – used in our Robotics Installation System for Elevators – to enhance the quality and speed of construction while maintaining safety on sites.